Skip to main content

 • 1044451-00-F — rear lower rear position M3 (later revisions).

 4. AliExpress note.
 On AliExpress for this arm there's both "full arm assembly for $50–80" and "Chinese rubber for pressing" — both options are losers.
-With high probability you'll get an arm with a weak ball joint or with a bushing that won't last a season.
-Take care of yourself — buy Lemforder/Teknorot or, if really economizing — Powerflex into your own aluminum.
+With high probability you'll get an arm with a bushing that won't last a season.
+Take care of yourself — buy Lemforder/Teknorot or, if really economizing — Powerflex into your own arm.

 Belarus budget